Alliant Energy Center: Exhibition Hall

 Exhibition Hall, on the Alliant Energy Center campus, has 255000 sqft of exhibit space.
 This building hosts conventions, trade shows, consumer shows, meetings and conferences.
 Completed in September 1995, Exhibition Hall consists of 14 meeting rooms totaling 20000 sqft, a lobby and four exhibit halls from 20,000 to 100000 sqft.

 Directly connected to Exhibition Hall by a climate-controlled walkway is Clarion Suites Madison - Central with 140 guest rooms.

 The building allows light from the outside to enliven a multi-leveled lobby with a lounge area overlooking the exhibition halls.
-It contains a boardroom with a view of the State Capitol, and rotunda with the world's largest glass chandelier.
 Two three-dimensional statues, 'The Farmer's Market Cow' and 'Gallop to Glory Horse', that were painted by local artists to represent community connections and long-time events at the venue, are perched atop the entrance doors.

 Geologic Time

 Geologic Time, created by artist Michele Oka Doner, consists of over 900 bronze medallions inlaid in the terrazzo floor of Exhibition Hall's lobby.
 The images tell a story through pictures.
 Elements of many eras, past and present are depicted, including Wisconsin corn, Native American effigy mounds, and the state's lake and rivers.
 The medallions signify the passage of time and the connection between past and present.

 Some of the medallions represent the natural and cultural environment of Dane County and Wisconsin, such as fish, turtles, cattails, water lilies, and salamanders.
 Connecting the natural elements to cultural developments in the region are images of artifacts left by the first inhabitants.
 These artifacts were used for hunting and gathering.
 Wisconsin industries are also incorporated into the design.
 Other elements represented in bronze are the state bird (robin), flower (violet), and tree (maple).

 As an extension of Geologic Time, a podium displays the cast bronze form of Chief Black Hawk, which adorns the lobby of Exhibition Hall.